divviup/public-docs/docs/categorical-histogram-dap-04.md

 The Prio3Histogram VDAF has changed between drafts 04 and 07 of DAP.
 Initially, it provided the functionality of a conventional histogram of a continuous variable.
-As of draft-07, its API has changed to be more flexible, supporting other use cases like categorical variables, multi-dimensional histograms, etc.
+As of draft-07, its API has changed to be more flexible, supporting other use cases like categorical variables, multidimensional histograms, etc.
 This guide covers how to emulate this behavior and use Prio3Histogram as of DAP draft-04 to count occurrences of different values of a categorical variable.
 This is only applicable to deployments using older versions of the protocol;